 Systems Analysis, Model Building and Simulation, PNS0025 (PhD course)

 My research includes mathematical modeling of biological systems and processes at different levels, in particular network dynamics and more specifically mesoscopic neurodynamics.
 Recent work includes neurocognitive models of decision making, with relevance to societal transition processes.
-I'm also interested in the human nature and human-nature interaction,
+I'm also interested in the human nature and human-nature interaction, as well as in the brain-mind problem.

 I have throughout the years been involved in interdiscipinary research, primarily between physics, mathematics and biology, but also between natural and social sciences, as well as with various disciplines in the humanities.
 I have organized a large number of symposia, primarily at the Sigtuna Foundation, on the dialogue between science and the humanities, focusing on world views and philosophy of life.